sertxudeveloper/Lyra/Lyra Documentation.md

 mixed

 #### public getTranslatedValue
-Returns the translated model value when the user has requested other language.
+Returns the translated model value when the user has requested another language.

 ```php
 getValueEdit(mixed $model)